SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 Register to vote
 Ask for the user's full name
-Ask for the user's age
+Validate age input
-Check voter eligibility
+Check voter eligibility based on age
 Require voters to be 18 or older
-Collect CNIC information from eligible voters
+Validate CNIC format
+Store registered voters in a list
+Store voter information using dictionaries
 Display registration details
-Check voter eligibility separately
+View a registered voter's details using their CNIC View all registered voters
 Display basic voting requirements
 Validate menu choices
-Display invalid choice messages
+Continuously display the menu until the user chooses to exit Display invalid input messages
 Exit the program
 Menu